Vauxhall Astra: First generation (1980–1984)

 Production began at Opel's West German plant at Bochum in August 1979, with British deliveries of the Opel Kadett commencing in November 1979, four months before the Vauxhall-badged versions were launched.
 Whilst the previous generation Kadett C had been discontinued, it effectively lived on in the form of its Vauxhall sister - the Chevette - which remained on sale partly to keep the Ellesmere Port plant in operation until Astra production started, and also to give an alternative option for conservative customers who remained suspicious of front wheel drive.

 The overhead-camshaft engine (not 1200) was a huge leap forward from the earlier generation of small engines used in Vauxhall and Opel cars in terms of power, economy and refinement.
 It was initially available in 1300 and 1600 forms, and later an 1800 fuel-injected version was added, used in the Mk 1 Astra GTE model, introduced in 1983.
 This version of the Astra was an alternative to the Ford Escort XR3i, Volkswagen Golf GTI and Fiat Strada 130TC.

 The car featured a new unified engine for Vauxhall/Opel, featuring an all-aluminium head, overhead camshaft and hydraulic valve lifters, and it quickly became popular with buyers.
 A 1200 cc version which used the older Opel OHV engine was also available.

 There were three body styles for the first generation Astra: hatchback, saloon, and estate, all available with two or four side doors.
+Unlike the previous Opel T-Car, no coupé was offered although sketches of a mid-engined two-door model were developed.
 The saloons were styled exactly like the hatchbacks, except for a different rear window above a boot lid; from the side they looked almost indistinguishable from the hatchback, with no protruding notch at the rear.
 The saloon version was replaced by the Belmont saloon based on the Astra MK2 in early 1986.